darkryh/MoonGetter/README.md

 - **getUntilFindResource()**: From the `urls` parameter, makes requests to find the first possible server and stops when one is found.
 If none is found, returns null.

 # Want to collaborate
-f you want to help or collaborate, feel free to contact me on X account @Darkryh or just make a request.
+if you want to help or collaborate, feel free to contact me on X account @Darkryh or just make a request.